Andrei Melyukh: Trial and imprisonment

 Before his trial, Melyukh was ordered to undergo a psychiatric evaluation, which determined that he was sane both during the commission of the crimes and during the investigation.
 When put on trial, he unexpectedly recanted his testimony, claimed that he had been coerced into confessing and pleaded guilty only to four of the robberies.
 When put on the stand, Melyukh gave several shoddy alibis concerning activities he had supposedly done when the murders were committed - among them was being drunk for several days after celebrating his birthday; digging potatoes and going on a trip to see the town of Shchuchye in Kurgan Oblast with his girlfriend.

-In spite of his claims of innocence, Melyukh was found guilty on all counts and sentenced to life imprisonment by the Chelyabinsk Regional Court on November 14, 2002.
+In spite of his claims of innocence, Melyukh was found guilty on all counts and sentenced to life imprisonment by the Chelyabinsk Regional Court on 14 November 2002.
 In addition to this, he was later sued by the surviving victims and ordered to pay them 500,000 rubles, which was later reduced to 200,000 by the court.
 He attempted to appeal his sentence to the Supreme Court, which upheld the conviction.
-He has then transferred to the Black Dolphin Prison, where he remains as of November 2022.
+He was then transferred to the Black Dolphin Prison, where he remains as of November 2022.